-The Associate Dean for Student Academic Affairs should be consulted prior to leave-taking.
+The Dean of Student Affairs should be consulted prior to leave-taking.
 If the leave is permitted, formal notification of the leave of absence is made to the College by means of a letter submitted to his office.
 Payment of the registration fee each semester is required for maintenance of status while on leave.

-The Associate Dean should be notified of intent to return sufficiently in advance to allow for class and housing accommodation.
+The Dean should be notified of intent to return sufficiently in advance to allow for class and housing accommodation.